Dich0tomy/Weepin/docs/spec/0.1/functional.md

 # Not sure if I'll ever implement these

+- `weepin issue` - Something I always wanted to fiddle with - posting issues inside the executable, how would that work?

+  Since the executable *already* runs on the computer and has access to all the context it would simply gather it and make an issue on the weepin repository for the user.

+  This command would ask if it should include certain fields, as some info may be confidential.

+  The executable would also allow to post as user (some config on user end, e.g., the `gh` binary would be required) or anonymously (via a github bot).

 - Rolling back, enforcing tracking by git?

+- Dirty template resources? (see [Known issues and questons](#known-issues-and-questions), `1.`)

-- Caching of downloaded `weepin add`? `./.cache` or `./weeping/cache`?
+- Caching of downloaded `weepin add`? `./.cache` or `./weepin/cache`?

 - Homepage, description, such?
 Like what niv has

-- Homepage, description, such?
-Like what niv has

 # Non-goals for **any** release

-- Config for `import ./weepin {}`, but in `weepin.json5`.
+- Config for `import ./weepin {}`, but in [the manifest](#the-manifest-file).
-  I want `weepin.json5` to be the declarative source of truh for resources,
+  I want the manifest to be the declarative source of truh for resources,
   and the `weepin/` directory to be the only source of truth for pinned packages with the machinery inside
-  and `import ./weeping { ... }` to be the only way to configure certain aspects of importing.
+  and `import ./weepin { ... }` to be the only way to configure certain aspects of importing.

-# Known issues
+# Known issues and questions

+1. Is it even possible to query an http[s] resource for available files?